jinghuazhao/physalia/README.md

 # physalia

 This is a template for what you would do with a newly created repository.
-It was named while the Physalia course, GWAS-course, under parepation.
+It was named while the Physalia course, GWAS-course, under preparation.